Recovery Analysis of Damped Spectrally Sparse Signals and Its Relation to MUSIC: Main Results

 Based on the above analysis, we propose the following algorithm, named NN-MUSIC (nuclear norm minimization view of MUSIC algorithm), to estimate the damping factors~$\{r_k\}$ and frequencies $\{f_k\}$ of the damped sinusoids from the data matrix $\Xs$.
 Note that the step with the highest computational cost is the SVD step, and this needs to be performed only once.

 Note that Algorithm~\ref{alg_NN-MUSIC} is essentially equivalent to the MUSIC (in the undamped case) and DMUSIC (in the damped case) algorithms outlined in Section~\ref{prior}.
 This is due to the fact that $\|\QQ(r,f)\|_2 = \|\U_{X^\star}^H \a(r,f)\|_2$.\footnote{This fact is key to building the connection between MUSIC and nuclear norm minimization.
-This is also why we set $\W$ in~\eqref{dualsolu} as $\zero$ and construct $\Q = \U_{X^\star} \V_{X^\star}^H$ explicitly in line 3 of Algorithm~\ref{alg_NN-MUSIC}.
+This is why we construct $\Q = \U_{X^\star} \V_{X^\star}^H$ explicitly in line 3 of Algorithm~\ref{alg_NN-MUSIC}; this corresponds to a choice of $\W=\zero$ in~\eqref{dualsolu}.
 Note that other constructions of $\Q$ with $\W \neq \zero$ will still work for localizing the $(r,f)$ pairs but will not equal $\|\U_X^H a(r,f)\|_2$. } When there is no noise, the DMUSIC algorithm and its variants characterize the spectral parameters by locating the zeros of a noise-space correlation function or the peaks of the imaging function, and the proposed NN-MUSIC algorithm identifies the spectral parameters by localizing the $(r,f)$ pairs where $\|\QQ(r,f)\|_2$ achieves $1$.
 While MUSIC has been classically understood from an algebraic perspective (owing to its closed form), we believe the derivation of NN-MUSIC offers a novel optimization-based perspective on MUSIC that could lead to future developments and understanding.

 We also stress that this connection to MUSIC is unique to NNM and does not apply in general to ANM.
 In particular, the connection arises specifically because the dual feasible point $\Q = \U_{X^\star} \V_{X^\star}^H$ of NNM induces a dual polynomial that satisfies $\|\QQ(r,f)\|_2 = \|\U_{X^\star}^H \a(r,f)\|_2$.
 On the other hand, the dual feasible point of ANM formulations does not admit the structure $\Q = \U_{X^\star} \V_{X^\star}^H$, in general.